Veterinary Cost Assistance

 Working with a network of over 35 veterinary clinics, Concern for Animals offers vouchers to help struggling owners pay for non-routine and emergency medical costs for their pets.

 To receive a voucher, owners must call and confirm they qualify.
 To qualify for a CFA Medical Voucher, an owner must:

-Reside in Thurston, Mason, or Lewis County
+Reside in Thurston, Mason, Lewis or Grays Harbor County and

 Receive State/Federal Benefits or

 be a Senior, Full-Time Student, or Military E5 or Below

 Be scheduled for care from one of our veterinary partners

 The pet receiving care must be spay/neutered if over 6 months of age or

 be spay/neutered concurrent with medical care (exceptions may be made for advanced senior pets)